-Augmented GRAND PIANO has dozens of multi-sampled sounds from grand pianos, both "pure" and "prepared" in a variety of ways.
+Augmented GRAND PIANO has dozens of multi-sampled sounds from a Steinway Model D grand piano, both "pure" and "prepared" in a variety of ways.
 In addition to these Real Pianos, there are also Processed Pianos and inspiring Additional Samples as well.
 The samples include traditional playing techniques, along with a variety of unusual playing methods that you wouldn't see in most classical concerts.

-The samples in Augmented GRAND PIANO go far beyond traditional instruments played in traditional ways.
+The samples in Augmented GRAND PIANO go far beyond traditional instruments played in a conventional manner.
 While there are samples of conventional playing (Pure and Pure Pop), the majority of samples are of prepared pianos.